 Electricians have to make sure that the overall electricity flow in a location runs smoothly and safely.
 Apart from that, they may have to spend most of their time traveling to sites, especially buildings belonging to clients.
 Indeed, the duties that an electrician has to carry out are pretty important for society to progress.
 To carry out such tasks with utmost precision, an advanced level of training is a must.
-One can join an electrician program and gain the necessary skills to pursue a career in this field.
+One can join an industrial electrical program and gain the necessary skills to pursue a career in this field.
 You can complete the course in just six months.
-There are many electrician trade schools offering such courses for quite an affordable price.
+Many electrician trade schools offer such courses for quite an affordable price.

 One of the everyday things that both the pipefitter and the electricians must follow is the building codes.
 Both professions involve installing setups by using the necessary tools.
 Apart from that, systems also need to be checked or repaired, depending on the situation.
 Although electricians might have to travel to their customer’s locations, pipefitters are primarily involved in factory-related operations.
 There are many electrician courses and programs available for students who wish to learn more about many aspects of this field.
 One can also upskill their knowledge and fill in positions for pipefitting roles by opting for a good plumbing trade school.

 An Electrician has to study specific building plans and layouts.
-Apart from that, he may also have to make sure that the wires running through the building are not damaged.
+Apart from that, they may also have to make sure that the wires running through the building are not damaged.
 Helpers and other apprentices may have to work under the guidance of a superb electrician.
-High knowledge of testing power tools as well as other electrical operations is a must.
+High knowledge of testing power tools and other electrical operations is a must.

-A pipefitter has to examine and record blueprints, ensure that strict building codes and other rules are in place.
+A pipefitter must examine and record blueprints and ensure strict building codes and other rules.
 Yet again, they have to supervise apprentices.
 A good pipefitter might also have to perform specific testing procedures while conducting pressure examinations.
-However, the primary role of pipefitters mainly deals with the installation, maintenance, and repairing of pipes that transport chemicals and other substances used in buildings.
+However, the primary role of pipefitters mainly deals with installing, maintaining, and repairing pipes that transport chemicals and other substances used in buildings.

 Electricians earn about $56,180 annually.
 Besides, pipefitters earn around $55,160 annually.
 According to BLS, the hourly salary of electricians is approximately $25.50, whereas, for pipefitters, it is $25.46.
 Therefore, it is evident that electricians earn comparatively more than pipefitters, although the difference is not much.
 In many reputable trade schools, the placement rate for both electricians and pipefitters is approximately 92 percent.
-Indeed, both electricians, as well as pipefitters are beneficial for the development and well-being of society.
+Indeed, both electricians and pipefitters are beneficial for the development and well-being of society.